File Tagging

 Overview

-When you dictate in an AI chat window, Flow listens for file names and automatically tags them.
-File tagging is enabled by default.
+When you dictate in an AI chat window in Cursor or Windsurf, Flow listens for file names and tags them automatically.
+File Tagging is on by default.

 Key behaviors

-Full file name: Say the complete file name with extension — "Can you fix the bug in index dot ts please?"
+Full file name: Say the complete file name with extension — for example, "Can you fix the bug in index dot ts please?"

-Trigger words: Say "tag," "at," "tagged," or "@" followed by the file name (extension optional) — "Can you explain this code to me, tag my python script"
+Trigger words: Say "tag," "at," "tagged," or "@" followed by the file name (extension optional) — for example, "Can you explain this code to me, tag my python script."

-Dot-files: For files like .env, say "dot" (or "punto" in Spanish) before the name — "dot env".
-Dot-files can also be tagged if the full filename appears verbatim in the transcription (e.g., ".env").
+Dot-files: For files like .env, say "dot" (or "punto" in Spanish) before the name — "dot env."
+Dot-files also tag if the full filename appears verbatim in the transcription (e.g., ".env").
 Trigger words like "tag" or "at" do not work with dot-files.

-No-extension files: Files without an extension (no dot in the filename) cannot be tagged.
+No-dot files: Files with no dot in the name (e.g., Makefile, Dockerfile) cannot be tagged.

 Ambiguous matches: When multiple files could match your spoken words, longer file names are matched first.

-Note: When using a trigger word like "tag" or "at," you can say just the base file name without the extension.
-Without a trigger word, you need to say the full file name including the extension.
+Note: With a trigger word like "tag" or "at," you can say just the base file name without the extension.
+Without a trigger word, say the full file name including the extension.

 Demo

-Cursor, Windsurf, and VS Code have a Screen Reader Mode that makes it easier for other apps to retrieve information from them.
-Wispr Flow uses this to better recognize variable names and file names you mention while dictating.
+Cursor, Windsurf, and VS Code have a Screen Reader Mode that makes it easier for other apps to read information from them.
+Flow uses this to better recognize variable names and file names you mention while dictating.

 Find these options under Settings → Vibe coding: